- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 A comforting feeling came over me whenever I thought back on memories with her.

-“Fine then, why don’t you two go out and get something to eat?”
+“Then why don’t the two of you go out and get something to eat?”

 “Yes, you two.
 Just look for some fruit for now, that should sustain you until I can find some meat tomorrow.”